Self-Employment Tax (Social Security and Medicare Taxes)

 Self-Employment Tax Rate

 The 2010 Tax Relief Act reduced the self-employment tax by 2% for self-employment income earned in calendar year 2011.
-The self-employment tax rate for self-employment income earned in calendar year 2011 is 13.3% (10.4% for Social Security and 2.9% for Medicare).
-The Temporary Payroll Tax Cut Continuation Act of 2011 extended the self-employment tax reduction of 2% for calendar year 2012 so the rates for 2011 remain in effect for 2012.
-For self-employment income earned in 2013, the self-employment tax rate is 15.3%.
+The self-employment tax rate for self-employment income earned in calendar year 2011 was 13.3% (10.4% for Social Security and 2.9% for Medicare).
+The Temporary Payroll Tax Cut Continuation Act of 2011 extended the self-employment tax reduction of 2% for calendar year 2012 so the rates for 2011 remained in effect for 2012.
+For self-employment income earned in 2013 and 2014, the self-employment tax rate is 15.3%.
 The rate consists of two parts: 12.4% for social security (old-age, survivors, and disability insurance) and 2.9% for Medicare (hospital insurance).

 All your combined wages, tips, and net earnings in the current year are subject to any combination of the 2.9% Medicare part of Self-Employment tax, Social Security tax, or railroad retirement (tier 1) tax.